 In 2027, Crossroads (ATS-3) will be nearing the end of its useful lifetime.
-ATS‑5 will replace Crossroads and will be the first NNSA HPC system in the post-exascale era providing a large portion of the simulation resources for the NNSA ASC tri-lab community of Lawrence Livermore National Laboratory (LLNL), Los Alamos National Laboratory (LANL), and Sandia National Laboratories (SNL).
+Mission will replace Crossroads and will be the first NNSA HPC system in the post-exascale era providing a large portion of the simulation resources for the NNSA ASC tri-lab community of Lawrence Livermore National Laboratory (LLNL), Los Alamos National Laboratory (LANL), and Sandia National Laboratories (SNL).

 - Overcoming the memory wall—continued memory bandwidth performance improvements for tri-lab applications